DUI Lawyer San Francisco, CA

 Here are some of the methods a police officer may employ prior to arresting someone for DUI:

 - Visual observation.
-A police officer may observe a driver is weaving between lanes, driving erratically, or otherwise acting impaired.
+A police officer may observe a driver weaving between lanes, driving erratically, or otherwise acting impaired.
 Once observed, the officer has reason to pull the driver over.
-However, a DUI lawyer may have cause to question what of their client’s behavior was truly suspicious to the driver, and if it merited pulling over the driver.
-Depending on the events that transpired, your San Francisco CA drunk driving lawyer might question any number of things in order to assert your innocence.
+However, a DUI lawyer may have cause to question whether their client’s behavior was truly suspicious to the driver and if it merited pulling over the driver.
+Depending on the events that transpired, your San Francisco drunk driving lawyer might question any number of things in order to assert your innocence.

 - Field sobriety test.
 When a police officer pulls over a driver for suspected DUI, or for any other reason, if they have further reason to believe the driver may be impaired then they may request the driver to perform several tests.
 This is known as a field sobriety test because they are gathering more information “in the field” before taking the driver down to the station in case that is not necessary.
 The main problem with a field sobriety test is that it relies on the person’s ability to successfully perform certain balance tests.
 Many people cannot pass these tests even when they are clean and sober.
 Therefore, if they fail the test it is not a fair indication of their sobriety level.
 Your DUI lawyer from The Morales Law Firm will take a close look at how the officer conducted the field sobriety test and if you have physical limitations that may have caused the outcome of the test.